Potatoes with Basil. A super easy side dish that will enhance a spicy fish or a meat dish.

-My rule of thumb for determining how many potatoes to use: 1/2 of a large one per person.
-If using smaller red-skinned potatoes you can decide how many you will need.
+One of the most asked questions is: How many potatoes per person?
+My rule of thumb for determining how many potatoes to use: is 1/2 of a large one per person.
+Using smaller red-skinned potatoes, you can decide how many you will need.

-- Make sure that all the potato slices are the same thickness thus all cooking evenly.
+Make sure that all the potato slices are the same thickness, thus evenly cooking.

-- Do not overcook the potatoes.
-I taste them by pressing with my thumb in the middle of them and if I get a bit of resistance they are ready to be drained.
-Rinse them under cold water to stop the cooking process prior to your next step.
-At this point, you can actually store the potatoes in the refrigerator for a couple of days before continuing with this recipe.
+Do not overcook the potatoes.
+I taste them by pressing with my thumb in the middle of them, and if I get a bit of resistance, they are ready to be drained.
+Rinse them under cold water to stop the cooking process before your next step.
+At this point, you can store the potatoes in the refrigerator for a couple of days before continuing with this recipe.

-- Shred the basil at the last minute so it will retain all the oils and will not bruise too much either.
+Shred the basil at the last minute so it retains all the oils and will not bruise too much.

-- use a large skillet to cook the potatoes with the shallots.
-You want them to each being cooked and not overlapping.
-My favorite is Lodge Cast Iron, so easy to use.
+Use a large skillet for cooking the potatoes with the shallots.
+You want them to each be cooked and not overlap.
+My favorite is Lodge Cast Iron, which is so easy to use.

-- When adding the potatoes to the skillet, turn over within minutes the potatoes so the shallots will not continue cooking underneath and burn a bit.
+When adding the potatoes to the skillet, turn them over within minutes so the shallots will not continue cooking underneath and burn a bit.

 You can also use …

-You can also cook the potatoes, drain them and store them in the refrigerator for a couple of days if you do not want to prepare it immediately.
+You can also cook the potatoes, drain them and store them in the refrigerator for a couple of days if you do not want to prepare them immediately.

-Potato side dishes are such a comfort food and you will surprise how often they are found as a side dish.
+Potato side dishes are comfort food, and you will be surprised how often they are found as a side dish.
 I have enclosed a couple of suggestions below for you to try this potato recipe with.

 Place the potatoes sliced in a large saucepan and cover with cold water.
 Add the 2 teaspoons salt and bring to a boil.
 Lower the heat and gently boil for 10 minutes or until the center of the potato’s slices are just tender.
 Be careful not to overcook them.
 Once ready, drain them and run cold water over them to stop the cooking process.
 (At this point the potatoes can be refrigerated for 2 days)